wifiknight45/Cay_Cay_b-dayyy/README.md

 Tell a grown-up to open the website.
 It’s waiting for you at a special address (like a secret clubhouse)!
 If they need help, say it’s on “GitHub Pages,” but you don’t need to worry about that.

 ## Who Made It?
-This website was made with lots of love for Caydence by her Mom's longtime friend Robert (Uncle Robert) who has known Caydence's mom since before she was even born!
-We wanted her 11th birthday to be as wild and colorful as her bracelets
+This website was made with lots of love for Caydence by her Mom's longtime friend Robert aka "Roberto" who has known Caydence's mom since before she was even born!
+Yes, some people were actually born in the previous century lol.
+We wanted Caydence's 11th birthday to be as wild and colorful as her bracelets

 ## If It Acts Silly
 If the website doesn’t work right (like if messages don’t slide), tell a grown-up to check the internet or refresh the page.
 It’s all good—parties are about fun, not worries!